aeadio/dotfiles/zsh/README.md

-My Zsh setup.
-I do not use any configuration frameworks, and I only use a handful of third-party plugins.
-The rest is bespoke.
-Since Zsh is one of my most heavily used tools, I put a good deal of effort into creating a configuration that is powerful, but still user friendly, and fast.

-I've placed a particular emphasis on being well-organized and easy to navigate.
-Where possible, functionality is split into isolated configuration units within `.d` directories, so that individual changes can be effected piecemeal, in self-contained files, which are easy to change or (temporarily) remove.

 ### Subfolder structure (in the order they are loaded):

 - `env.d`: Static environment exports.
 Variables that need to be available to third party applications.
 This is the only portion that is sourced always, including in non-interactive script shells.
 Bootstrapped by the file `env`.